premAI-io/dev-portal/blog/2023-08-03-teach-chatbot-with-audio/index.md

 ---
-slug: quarterly-earnings-chatbot
+slug: teach-chatbot-with-audio
-title: Build A Q&A Chatbot For Quarterly Earnings Calls
+title: Teach a Q&A Chatbot with Audio Recordings
 authors: [het, casperdcl]
 tags: [llm, self-hosted, prem, open-source, fintech, langchain, vicuna-7b, weaviate, vector-store, streamlit]
 description: "Build a chatbot to answer questions about audio recordings with Prem using LangChain, Whisper audio transcription, All MiniLM embeddings, Weaviate vector store and Vicuna 7B LLM, self-hosted on your laptop"